Microsoft introduced the Action Center in Windows 10 and changed how we use specific settings.

 Turn this setting off if you don’t want to see the welcome presentation after installing an update and new and suggested features.

-Suggest ways I can finish setting up my device and Get tips, tricks, and suggestions as you use Windows
+Suggest ways I can finish setting up my device to get the most out of Windows and Get tips, tricks, and suggestions as you use Windows

 Uncheck these boxes if you’ve already set up your device and don’t want future disruptive alerts on tips and suggestions.